Yolo Vision Shenzhen

 Real-World Applications

-The ability to track specific points on a subject opens the door to diverse applications across various industries:
+The ability to track specific body parts or object features unlocks diverse applications across industries:

 from ultralytics import YOLO